blazzjosh/cancel-flow/src/components/screens/README.md

-# Cancellation Flow Screens
+# Complete Cancellation Flow Screens

-This folder contains the individual screen components for the subscription cancellation flow, making the code more maintainable and easier to edit.
+This folder contains all the individual screen components for the subscription cancellation flow, making the code more maintainable and easier to edit.

-## Structure
+## Complete Structure

 ```
 screens/